Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 It is noteworthy that the majority of references and projects cited in the bibliography of this study were published post-2018.

-This indicates that accessibility research in video games has recently emerged as a
+This indicates that accessibility research in video games has recently emerged as a focal point of interest in scientific inquiry.

 This field is still in its nascent stages but is rapidly evolving and poised for further advancement in the future.

-growing interest from individuals within and beyond the realm of video games on this matter.
+Throughout the drafting of this analysis, numerous articles have been consistently published, underscoring the growing interest from individuals within and beyond the realm of video games on this matter.

 For years, accessibility was seen as something superfluous and requiring a high a budget for it to be taken into account by all game developers.